 BJP ups ante against SP as Nitish Kumar meets Akhilesh

-Samajwadi Party warns of a defamation suit against those responsible for the musical video put out by the BJP in which Akhilesh Yadav is mentioned
+Samajwadi Party says it would file a defamation case against those responsible for the musical video put out by the BJP, in which Akhilesh was mentioned

 LUCKNOW The ruling Bharatiya Janata Party (BJP) and the main opposition Samajwadi Party (SP) sparred on social media, releasing musical videos against each other and Yogi 2.0 ministers stepped up the attack on SP and its chief Akhilesh Yadav as he met Bihar chief minister Nitish Kumar in a bid to explore a united front against the saffron party in the 2024 Lok Sabha elections.

-The SP warned of a defamation suit against those responsible for the musical video put out by the BJP, in which the party chief was named while Yogi’s cooperative minister, JPS Rathore, who holds an engineering degree, launched a virulent attack to target the leader of the opposition.
+The SP said it would file a defamation case against those responsible for the musical video put out by the BJP, in which the party chief was named while Yogi’s cooperative minister, JPS Rathore, launched a virulent attack to target the leader of the opposition.

 Before all this happened, deputy chief minister Keshav Prasad Maurya sought to dismiss any threat from the Nitish-Akhilesh meeting.
 He described UP as the “land of Ram” and Bihar as the “land of Sita” and then said his party would win all the seats in these two states in 2024.